russelltangwl/BargainShare/README.md

 Welcome to Y12 Group Project Folder

-!!
-Please push anything with your name on it to this Git Repository so that we can confirm that you are able to access the repository

-   git commit -m "[Name] Check In"

 I have published the website on UoM Dashboard with the link:

 REMEMBER TO USE VPN